Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | chicken-george.co.jp |

-A legendary live house in Kobe that opened in 1980.
-Over its 45+ year history, countless musicians have graced this stage.
-Its characteristic depth spans all genres, from rock and jazz to blues and pop.
-In 2021, it faced closure due to COVID-19, but crowdfunding raised over 15 million yen in a single day, proving the passion of Kobe's music fans.
-It's worth checking out the basics of booking mentioned in How to Perform at Live Houses and applying to perform here first.
+A historic live house representing Kobe, opened in 1980.
+In over 45 years of history, countless musicians have taken this stage.
+Characterized by open-mindedness regardless of genre, it hosts rock, jazz, blues, and pop.
+In 2021, it faced closure during the COVID-19 pandemic, but crowdfunding raised over 15 million yen in a single day, proving the heat of Kobe's music fans.
+Following the basic booking information mentioned in How to Perform at Live Houses, you could try applying to perform here first.

 VARIT.